 Positions the mouse pointer using absolute x and y coordinates.
 These coordinates are expressed in pixels and start from [1,1] which corresponds to the top left corner of the virtual display.
-The values [-1,-1] and [0x7ffffffff, 0x7ffffffff] have special meanings as respectively "no data" (to signal that the host wishes to report absolute pointer data in future) and "out of range" (the host pointer is outside of all guest windows).

 Note: This method will have effect only if absolute mouse positioning is supported by the guest OS.